 authorization_code, it will send the code and the

-code_verifier to the Authorization Server token endpoint to exchange them for the requested tokens.
+code_verifier to Auth0's token endpoint to exchange them for the requested tokens.

-- The Client initiates the flow and redirects the user to the Authorization Server sending the
+The native app initiates the flow and redirects the user to Auth0 (specifically to the /authorize endpoint), sending the

-- The Authorization Server redirects the user to the Client with an
+Auth0 redirects the user to the native app with an

 access_token(and optionally a